XingyuXie/CNN-FaceKeyPoint-Detection/README.md

 FaceKeyPoint Detection
 ====
-A reimplementation of the paper Deep Convolutional Network Cascade for Facial Point Detection(http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm).
+A reimplementation of the paper [Deep Convolutional Network Cascade for Facial Point Detection](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm).

 ### Data

-Download the [images]((http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm) and extract to  `dataset` with `train` and `test`.
+Download the [images](http://mmlab.ie.cuhk.edu.hk/archive/CNN_FacePoint.htm) and extract to  `dataset` with `train` and `test`.

 `level1.py, level2.py, level3.py` under `dataset` are the codes to gengrate the specific formate `*.h5` file for Caffe models.